restful-ws/restful-ws.github.io/rest/constraints/client-server.md

 The purpose of the Client-Server constraint is to enable _Separation of Concerns_.

+Benefits of Client-Server:
+- improves _scalability_
+- simplifies both client and server
+- enables client and server to evolve independently

 Per Fielding:
-> Separation of concerns is the principle behind the client-server
+> **Separation of concerns** is the principle behind the client-server
 > constraints.
 A proper separation of functionality should simplify
 > the server component in order to improve scalability.
 This
 > simplification usually takes the form of moving all of the user